 The Battle of Normandy began on 6 June 1944 – D-Day.
 But the famous events of that day were just part of a weeks-long campaign that not only culminated in the liberation of Paris but also paved the way for the defeat of Nazi Germany.
-Here are 10 facts about it.
+Here are 10 facts about the Normandy campaign.

 1. By mid-July there were 1 million Allied soldiers in Normandy

-The Battle of Normandy, codenamed Operation Overlord, began with the landings on D-Day.
+The Battle of Normandy, codenamed Operation Overlord, began with the D-Day landings.
 By the evening of 6 June, more than 150,000 Allied soldiers had arrived in Normandy.
 By mid-July, this number was in excess of 1 million.

-The Allies didn’t expect the Germans to defend Normandy and had assumed they would retreat to a line along the Seine.
-On the contrary, the Germans dug in around the Allied beachhead, using the bocage terrain (which consists of small hedged fields interspersed with groves of trees) to their advantage.
+The Allies didn’t expect the Germans to defend Normandy, having assumed they would retreat to a line along the Seine.
+On the contrary, the Germans dug in around the Allied beachhead, using the bocage terrain (consisting of small hedged fields interspersed with groves of trees) to their advantage.

 2. But the British Army was short of men

 It was vital for British prestige that it could field an effective fighting force alongside its Allies.
 But by 1944, although the British Army could boast of a plentiful supply of armour and artillery, the same could not be said for soldiers.